 Mistake #1: Dropping strength completely

 This should come as no surprise.
-Dropping strength in anticipation of a race means you reduce the metabolic, hormonal and neuromuscular changes which the resistance training originally elicits.
-As such, you’ll become slower, and see a drop-off in power production as well as negative changes to your posture.
+Dropping strength in anticipation of a race means you reduce the metabolic, hormonal and neuromuscular changes that the resistance training originally elicits.
+As such, you’ll become slower and see a drop-off in power production as well as negative changes to your posture.

 Mistake #2: Switching to bodyweight only (TRX, Pilates, Yoga, etc.):